Japan Evangelical Lutheran Church: Current developments

 In 1993, a Mission Centennial Assembly was held in Kumamoto.
 Despite having a comparatively small membership with most congregations having less than 50 members, the JELC has sent successive missionaries to serve among Japanese immigrants in Brazil, serving with the Evangelical Church of the Lutheran Confession in Brazil, as well as to the United States among expatriate Japanese.

 A ten-year evangelism and church restructuring program known as Power Mission 21 was adopted in 2002 to move the JELC into a new era of true independence through structural reformation and a renewed emphasis on evangelism.
 This includes an emphasis on youth evangelism as well as fostering the Christian growth of youth, the strengthening of the laity and lay led evangelism, clergy continuing education and a program for clergy review, as well as church/congregational restructuring in order to strengthen outreach.

-Structure & organization
+Structure and organization

 The current president of the JELC is the Rev. Masatoshi Yamanouchi who formerly served as the Executive Director of the JELC.
 The JELC is divided into 5 regional districts which are further subdivided into geographical areas and institutions.